sivasankar-s/rbac_app/README.md

 ### Custom API Simulation
 **Mirage.js** is used to Mock API calls and simulate all functionalities.
 We can easily replace them in production environment to connect with actual backend.
 Without a backend, it performs very well (for testing) with the help of Mirage.js.
 Mirage.js is a tool which makes us able to mock API calls, like integrating with an actual database.

+**Note: Since we are using a Mock API, refreshing the page will load the initial data only.
+To access recently created and modified data use without refreshing the page**

 ## How to use
 Just visit the URL and you can use.
 The User Interface is very intuitive for everyone.